 Open Science Grid / Duke CI-Connect.
 The Open Science Grid (OSG; twiki.opensciencegrid.org) is “a national, distributed computing partnership for data-intensive research” with resources that are particularly well suited to computational jobs that have very simple systems and data dependencies — essentially, jobs that are easy to transport, run in parallel, use or produce small or modest amounts of data, and can tolerate failure or interruption.
 Thousands of computers in North America are part of the grid, and together they provide prodigious computational power.
 The Open Science Grid provided researchers nearly 800 million CPU hours in 2014 (current usage graph [display.grid.iu.edu]).
 Duke is part of CI-Connect [ci-connect.net] which is a means of gaining access to the Open Science Grid, and accounts are available to members of the Duke research community (http://duke.ci-connect.net).
 OSG is supported by the National Science Foundation and the Department of Energy’s Office of Science.

 Duke Data Commons (NIH 1S10OD018164-01) was put into operation in November 2014 as a large scale data storage resource for several of Duke’s data-producing core facilities serving life sciences research.
 Total capacity of the equipment is about 1.5 petabytes, and computational resources for data analysis can be attached to the storage.
 Although the installation is particularly targeted to support NIH-sponsored life sciences research, projects with extraordinary data storage requirements may also use the equipment.
+The original equipment, purchased in 2014, is going to be retired in September 2018.
+Data transfers and new commitments of researchers using the storage capacity are planned for mid 2018.
 Description formats: TXT, Microsoft Word DOC, PDF.
 Template updated December 2015.

 Duke’s Office of Information Technology offers a broad array of data storage options that are suited for a variety purposes linked to different levels of service.
 As is the case with costs for virtual machines, data storage costs drop significantly year-over-year, historically between 15 and 25 percent.